Little Big Town's Kimberly Schlapman Adopts a Baby Girl

 The Little Big Town family just got bigger.

-Member Kimberly Schlapman and husband Stephen Schlapman have adopted a baby girl, their second child, in a domestic adoption, her country music band's rep told The Tennessean.
+Member Kimberly Schlapman and husband Stephen Schlapman have adopted a baby girl, their second child, in a domestic adoption.

 Kimberly, 47, surprised fans by posting on Instagram Thursday a photo of her and Stephen with the newborn and their first child, daughter Daisy Pearl Schlapman, 9, sitting in front of a fireplace.